 When you find something of interest, do a bit of research into it, find others that may be struggling and integrate the answers into your blog.

-Often, I stumble across old blogs others have written for Oxford Web and learn a thing or two.
-It can just be one paragraph that grabs my attention, but it is always enough to go out and do a bit more research.
-It also helps me in my day to day work and inspires new blogs.
+Often, I stumble across old blogs I have written.
+It can just be one paragraph that grabs my attention, but I find it is always enough to encourage me to do a bit more research and add more to it.
+It is a great way to freshen up old content.

 Another gem is paying attention to the comments from these blogs.
 The questions that are asked will often be the next development or gap of knowledge that you can help with.